Greenburgh Hebrew Center Installs Solar Panels

-He never imagined that his dream would come true so soon, and so spectacularly: just three years after Rabbi Kenter delivered his Yom Kippur sermon, GHC installed 200 solar panels on its roof.
+He never imagined that this dream would come true so soon, and so spectacularly.
+Just three years after Rabbi Kenter delivered his Yom Kippur sermon, GHC installed 200 solar panels on its roof.

-Building solar panels on-site enabled GHC to save money, cut its contribution to the climate crisis, express its commitment to Jewish values of stewardship, and set an early example for families and other congregations.
+Building solar panels on site enabled GHC to save money, cut its contributions to the climate crisis, express its commitment to the Jewish values of stewardship, and set an early example for families and other congregations.